Sole Proprietorship Registration

 Tax advantages of Sole proprietorship

-The tax proprietor can pay the personal and entity income tax at the end of the financial year.
-There is no income tax separately.
-This can be considered as hidden tax benefits of the proprietorship company.
+The proprietor of a business can pay both personal and business income tax at the end of the financial year.
+There's no separate income tax for the business itself.
+These arrangements could be seen as hidden tax advantages for the proprietorship company.